benw1672/UH-Capacitors/index.md

 ## Abstract
 > As recent materials research has shifted focus toward technologies for efficient energy storage and distribution, special attention has been paid to the furtherance of high energy density capacitors, which have excellent versatility and already have broad applications in solar cells, pulsed power systems, and railguns, among others.
 Anti-ferroelectric (AFE) dielectric materials are considered particularly good candidates for further development of ultracapacitive systems due to their high energy storage densities and low losses.
 Identification of promising novel AFE dielectrics is a significant first step towards meeting modern global energy demands.

-> Our task is to roughly predict the energy storage density of a large number of novel antiferroelectric dielectric materials based on their chemical and structural properties.
+> Our task was to roughly predict the energy storage density of a large number of novel antiferroelectric dielectric materials based on their chemical and structural properties.
 A large training dataset of known dielectric materials was compiled from multiple materials databases, and tens of machine learning regression models were trained to predict “figure of merit” κE<sub>g</sub><sup>2</sup>, which is proportional to energy storage density, using 23 derived chemical properties as features.
 We found the most reliable model using a RandomForest learner, which gives correlation coefficient = 0.5703 and relative absolute error = 71.85%.
 Evaluation against a test set of procedurally generated novel materials suggests NaTaF<sub>3</sub>, NaNbF<sub>3</sub>, and NaHfO<sub>3</sub> as good candidates for experimental evaluation.
 We conclude by discussing lessons from the machine learning and outlining a multi-tiered computational approach for materials discovery.

 ## Motivation